-MI6 head urges disaffected Russians to spy for UK
+Disaffected Russians spying for UK, says MI6 head

 His appeal was made during his only public appearance this year at the British Embassy in Prague, 55 years after the crushing of the Prague Spring by Russian tanks.

+Sir Richard, known as "C", used the location to draw on the horrors inflicted there when 250,000 troops stormed the Czech Republic to suppress reforms aimed at liberalising the communist country.

-Sir Richard said many Russians were wrestling with the "same dilemmas and the same tugs of conscience" as their predecessors did in 1968 when Soviet tanks crushed the Prague Spring uprisings.
+He said many Russians were wrestling with the "same dilemmas and the same tugs of conscience" as their predecessors did in 1968.

 "They know in their hearts that Putin's case for attacking a fellow Slavic nation is fraudulent, a miasma of lies and fantasy.